zendesk/sunshine-conversations-channel-transfer-examples/README.md

 1. Make sure you have a social channel like Facebook Messenger configured on your Smooch app.

-2. In your browser, visit _localhost:8000_ or whatever host this service is deployed to and initiate a conversation over the Web messenger.
+2. In your browser, visit _localhost:8000_, or whatever host this service is deployed to, and initiate a conversation over the Web messenger.